Hexagon/spotweb/README.md

 docker run -d -p 127.0.0.1:8135:8000 -e API_TOKEN="your-entsoe-api-token" -e TZ='Europe/Stockholm' --name="spotweb" local-spotweb
 ```

-To use persistant cache in a host folder, add this parameter to the `docker run` command
+To use persistant database in a host folder, add this parameter to the `docker run` command

 ```
--v /path/on/host/spotweb/cache:/spotweb/cache
+-v /path/on/host/spotweb/db:/spotweb/db
 ```